vue-course/js-fuzeday-2018-starter-kit/README.md

 ```

-b. frpm child to parent: use this.$emit() to notify the parent that something happened and it should be handled.
+b. from child to parent: use this.$emit() to notify the parent that something happened and it should be handled.

 ```
 this.$emit('emit-count',  this.count);